PaperMC/Velocity/native/README.md

 but interest in other systems is minimal at best, thus we focus on Linux x86_64 and aarch64 as they are commonly used platforms.

-There is no support for Alpine Linux, however using `apk add libc6-compat` may enable native support.
 Alpine Linux support is on a "best-effort" basis only.
+Using `apk add libc6-compat` may enable native support.